-It’s easy to incorporate second grade math concepts into your child’s day using things you already have at home.
+Do you need easy 2nd-grade math help?
+Look no further.
+It’s easy to incorporate 2nd-grade math concepts into your child’s day using things you already have at home.
 Here’s how.

 Money play leads to math smarts!

 Money math is not just important for 2nd graders, it’s fun!
 When you empty the change from your pocket, have your child count it.
 How many quarters?
 How many dimes?
 Are there more than a dollar in coins?
 It’s up to you whether you want to give them your change!
 If your child loves playing with money, boost financial smarts even more with these worksheets.

 Pile on the learning

 Pile some small objects in front of your child — like buttons or pennies — and have them put the objects in groups of five.
 Now have them count by fives to tell you how many they have.
 Play the same game with 10s — put the items in groups of 10 and have them count by 10s — and 2s.
 This 2nd-grade math worksheet will help them practice and understand counting by 10s.